-Here are a few very familiar rudiments, found on the PAS 40 sheet, with some facts about their names or origins that may not be quite so familiar.
+Here are a few very familiar rudiments, most are found on the PAS 40 sheet, with some facts about their names or origins that may not be quite so familiar.
 Why do we call the Lesson 25 the Lesson 25?
 Is the Swiss Army Triplet actually Swiss?
 Why doesn’t the name Flamacue make sense?
 How is Ratamacue actually pronounced?
 These and more questions are answered below.
 I may add more rudiments to this list in the future.

 Lesson 25: The name comes from a book called Drum and Fife Instructor by Gardiner Strube in 1869.
 He listed 25 “lessons” or rudiments, and the last lesson was what we still call Lesson 25.
 He did not invent it.
 Strube appears to have either not known the name or forgotten to include it.
-It had been variously named the Quick Scotch, Three and a Two, or Accent #3 before Strube’s book.
+It had been variously named the The Preparative, Quick Scotch, Three and a Two, or Accent #3 before Strube’s book.
 It was later dubbed the Ratatap by W.F.
 Ludwig, according to Paul Yoder in his 1935 Rubank Elementary Method.
 The pattern itself dates back as an explicit rudimental entity to 1810 when David Hazeltine appears to describe it.
 The “Scotch Reveille” signal, from which it was derived, is even older than that… so drummers had been playing the rudiment for at least 60 years, under other names, before it picked up the number 25.
 Our modern name is literally the absence of a name for a pattern that already had several options out there.